Zugspitz and Garmisch Classic Piste Maps. Two Countries, Two Ski Resorts.

 Zugspitz is a 2,962m high mountain that borders Austria and Germany.
 Each has it’s own piste map, but both can be skied using one ski pass.

-You can find the latest Zugspitz Arena Piste Map for skiing in Austria here.
+You can find the latest Zugspitz Piste Map for skiing in Austria here.
 Or for skiing on the German side here.
 The German side is actually bigger still with the inclusion of the former Olympic town of Garmisch-Partenkirchen.

 2020 is a Special Year for Zugspitz.